deepanshs/mrsimulator/docs/getting_started_ethanol.rst

     :include-source:

     >>> HH_coupling_1 = Coupling(site_index=[0, 3], isotropic_j=7)
+    >>> HH_coupling_1.property_units

 The attribute *site_index* holds a pair of integers, where each integer is the index of the coupled site object.
 The attribute *isotropic_j* is the isotropic *J*-coupling between the coupled sites in units of *Hz*.
+Like every other object, the information on the default unit is held with the ``property_units``  attribute.
 In the above example, we define a coupling between site 0 (methyl) and site 3 (methylene).
 The indexes 0 and 3 are relative to the list of site objects in ``etho_sites``.
 The isotropic *J*-coupling is 7 Hz.
 Now, we define the rest of the methyl-methylene couplings and make a list to hold them all.

 .. note::
     ``mrsimulator`` library does not support strong couplings, so we will be neglecting them.